Welcome to

 What are the requirements to enter the graduate program?

-How long does it typically take to finish the degree?
+How long does it typically take to finish a Ph.D.?

 I've contacted faculty and haven't received a response.
 What do I do now?

-Who are the faculty in the department of Biomedical Engineering?
+Who are the faculty members of the Department of Biomedical Engineering?

 What are the application statistics for your department?